Requirements and Deadlines

 International students must submit scores from the Test of English as a Foreign Language (TOEFL) earned within the last two years.
 Applicants with scores of 100 (internet-based) or 250 (computer-based) or higher will be considered.
 Applicants who have earned a degree from a college/university with English as the first language may request a waiver of the TOEFL requirement.
 The IELTS will be accepted, although it is not the preferred language test.

-Application deadline for domestic applicants: Submit by December 1st for priority consideration.
+Application deadline for domestic applicants: January 15th.

 Final application deadline is January 15th.